zextras/tech-doc/source/carbonio/admincli/backup.rst

    Backup has been imported from an external backup and contain in the filename the unique ID of the Node.

--  ``accounts`` is a directory under which information of all accounts defined in the Mailstore & Provisioning Role are present.
+- ``accounts`` is a directory under which information of all accounts is defined.
 In particular, the following important files and directories can be found there:

    -  ``account_info`` is a file that stores all metadata of the account, including password, signature, preferences